uptake/autofocus/CONTRIBUTING.md

 git checkout -b my_awesome_new_feature
 ```

+5. Open a pull request so that we know you are working on the issue and can start a discussion.
-5. Make your changes.
+6. Make your changes.
-6. Complete all items in the [pull request checklist](https://github.com/uptake/autofocus/blob/master/.github/pull_request_template.md) that you feel comfortable with.
-Feel free to submit a PR with some loose ends, particularly if you are not sure about how to complete a checklist item.
+7. Complete all items in the [pull request checklist](https://github.com/uptake/autofocus/blob/master/.github/pull_request_template.md) that you feel comfortable with.
+Let us know if there are any items in the checklist that you do not know how to complete.
-7. Submit your PR against the `dev` branch.
+8. Submit your PR against the `dev` branch.